 - Add all ingredients into a stand mixer and blend on high until smooth.

-- Continue to add additional milk for desired consistency.
+- Continue to add additional cream for desired consistency.
 Makes 1 ¼ cup or 10 ounces.

 - Does not need refrigeration once on cookies.